 • ENGAGE: Consider launching efforts at the high school level to connect with local youths and build awareness of the promising careers that exist in manufacturing, including attractive pay.
 Also, understand specifically who the competitors are in your market/geography for entry-level jobs and identify what would be required to compete against them successfully.

 • INVOLVE: Listen closely to what new work entrants value in a job.
 Work/life balance and flexibility have both been identified as priorities for employees at the individual contributor levels.
-Consider whether it is possible to reorient your shift-based jobs toward flexible arrangements.
+Consider whether it is possible to reorient your shift-based jobs towards flexible arrangements.

 • EVOLVE: Identify opportunities for augmenting manual processes with automation, including cobots, autonomous material movers, etc. In the survey, manufacturing respondents were able to use automation to help fill 16% of open jobs.36